<img alt="" src="https://secure.peak2poem.com/196389.png" style="display:none;">

 Competitive intelligence: Inaccurate competitor data affects strategic decisions about pricing, positioning, and promotional timing.
 Making strategic moves based on incorrect competitive insights can be costly.

-Content and listing quality: Errors in content scoring or missing listing detection mean teams either fix problems that don't exist or overlook genuine issues affecting conversion rates.
+Content and compliance: Errors in content scoring or missing listing detection mean teams either fix problems that don't exist or overlook genuine issues affecting conversion rates.
+With GPSR compliance requirements now carrying penalties of €100,000 per violation, accuracy is essential.

 Here's what makes the 4% difference particularly damaging: it's just frequent enough to create doubt but not obvious enough to immediately identify.
 Teams working with 95% accurate data develop checking habits that persist even when viewing accurate information.